pvcraven/arcade_book/source/voice_overs.rst

 library.
 I *do not* and *will not* monitize these videos by including ads or putting them behind a pay-wall.

-(At one point I did self-publish a paper copy of similar work with ProgramArcadeGames.com as a book.
+At one point I did self-publish a paper copy of similar work with ProgramArcadeGames.com as a book.
 I did get money from that.
-Then I went with a publisher, sold fewer copies, and hardly got any money.)
+Then I went with a publisher, sold fewer copies, and hardly got any money.
+I may one day sell a book version of the website, but mainly as a service to those who learn better by reading text on paper.
+I won't sell the videos.

 **If there is no money, why do this?**

 If you've used free resources on-line to lean how to program or find solutions to programming problems, this is a great way to give back to the community.
+Personally, I've found online resources to be a great aid in my programming.

 **How am I identified?**